 - Last but not least of our roll of shame is another tech company.
 Ubiquiti Networks, specializing in computer networking, Ubiquiti has close to $500m in the bank, a healthy cash position.
 What they hadn’t realized though was that almost 10% of that that $46.7m had been stolen.
 Once again phishing was the root cause, a scammer made contact with one of the companies foreign subs and was able to impersonate C-suite executives, so well in fact that known one noticed….
 Per the company’s quarterly financial report: “The incident involved employee impersonation and fraudulent requests from an outside entity targeting the Company’s finance department.
 This fraud resulted in transfers of funds aggregating $46.7 million held by a Company subsidiary incorporated in Hong Kong to other overseas accounts held by third parties.”
 What they didn’t mention was that they only found out when the FBI altered them; at the time of the phishing scam, they were completely unaware that it was occurring.

-So there you have it folks, one phishing email in each case caused 10’s of millions of dollars worth of damage.
+So, there you have it folks, one phishing email in each case caused 10s of millions of dollars worth of damage.
 How much can your company absorb? $10m? $15m? $50m?
-Those amounts would kill most companies.
-If none of those sounds acceptable, it is time to take the INKY Phishing Phitness test to determine your risk level.
-Had INKY been in place at any of the companies highlighted the net loss would have almost certainly been zero.
+Those amounts would sink most companies.
+If INKY was in the line of defense at any of the companies highlighted above the net loss would have almost certainly been zero.

 Ready to take a look at how INKY works and see why it's so effective where other solutions fail?
 Schedule a demo today.